Richard Carroll

 (who later married Butch Stavely).
 In the picture from our senior trip, Elton

 & I and Mary & her boyfriend, John Eaker, had matching shirts.
-Ours were
+Ours

-I got to pose in our matching shirts in front of our hotel?
+he and I got to pose in our matching shirts in front of our hotel?
 It was for

 postcards and brochures.
 We later got copies of the brochures in the